August 2023 - Lawn Solutions Australia

 Some common examples include creeping oxalis, clover, chickweed, plantain, and catsear.
 These weeds can look very different to each other but will have significant contrast in appearance to that of your lawn or other invading grass-type species.

-Properly identifying the weeds in your lawn first is essential for selecting the appropriate treatment methods and will help to ensure the products or methods used are successful.
+First, properly identifying the weeds in your lawn is essential for selecting the appropriate treatment methods and will help ensure the products or methods used are successful.

 clover